MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 - **The ability to manage user licenses in the Microsoft 365 admin center**.
 To manage user licenses, you need to have an admin role for the Microsoft 365 admin center.

-- **Admin access to the environment Dynamics 365 Remote Assist is installed in**.
+- **Admin access to the environment that Dynamics 365 Remote Assist is installed in**.
 You'll be managing security roles for users in the environment.
 A system administrator role (typically a Power Apps admin, Global admin, or Dynamics 365 admin) is required in the environment you're managing.

 ## Assign Dynamics 365 Remote Assist licenses